 DO NOT SIGN YOUR DOG OVER TO POLICE.
 GET ADVICE FIRST.

 - Police have no powers to destroy dogs or to make you do so.
-The only way they can is if they “persuade” you to sign the police disclaimer, gaining ownership of the dog.
+The only way they can is if they get you to sign the police disclaimer, gaining ownership of the dog.
 There is no obligation, legally or otherwise to sign it.
-You can defend it.
+You can probably defend it and should take the time to get legal advice before agreeing.

 - The Dangerous Dogs Act is a law of strict liability.
 This means the obligation is yours to keep people safe from your dog.
 It makes no difference if you say don’t touch my dog, or put signs up.

 - Police can seize and hold dogs suspected of biting or of being a banned breed.
-They usually need a warrant.
+They usually need a warrant but not always.
 Dogs are held securely in kennels out of the area and you will not be able to see your dog or know where it is held.

 - I am an expert witness, I assess dogs involved in incidents, write reports and give evidence.
 Your expert is the only one that can gain access to your dog if seized by police.